brycewray/hugo-site/content/posts/2021/12/fetching-remote-stuff-hugo-0-90-plus.md

 featured_image_caption: |
   <span class="caption">Image: <a href="https://pixabay.com/users/annapowa-17446403/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=6724085">Anna Powałowska</a>; <a href="https://pixabay.com/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=6724085">Pixabay</a></span>
 ---

+**Important update, 2021-12-17**: I have updated this article due to the [release of Hugo 0.91.0](https://github.com/gohugoio/hugo/releases/tag/v0.91.0), which made a breaking change in the feature around which my original text was centered. **In short**: Hugo 0.90.x used `resources.Get` to fetch remote items but Hugo 0.91.0+ uses `resources.GetRemote` instead, so I've altered this article accordingly.
+You may wish to check [Hugo Issue #9285](https://github.com/gohugoio/hugo/issues/9285) to see why the change occurred.
+{.yellowBox}

 The [release earlier this week of version 0.90.0](https://github.com/gohugoio/hugo/releases/tag/v0.90.0) of the [Hugo](https://gohugo.io) [static site generator](https://jamstack.org/generators) (SSG) suddenly made its [Hugo Pipes](https://gohugo.io/hugo-pipes) asset pipeline considerably more powerful by adding, for the first time, the ability to fetch and process *remote* assets.
 Previously, Hugo Pipes could work with only *local* assets—*i.e.*, files actually in a Hugo project’s repository.
 Now, as the 0.90.0 release notes explained: